fedebassetti/Agile/scrum/readme.md

 At the end of every sprint the **product increment** is demoed to the product owner and any other interested stake holders.
 There seems to be a tendency in all of us, not just [product owners](./scrum/roles#product-owner) or customers, to need to see the wrong product first before we are better able to describe the right product.

-The team does NOT need to "ship" every sprint, the [product owner](./scrum/roles#product-owner) makes that call, but the goal is for the cross-functional, self-organizeing team to work together to:
+The team does NOT need to "ship" every sprint, the [product owner](./scrum/roles#product-owner) makes that call, but the goal is for the cross-functional, self-organizing team to work together to:

 * understand business requirements
 * designing, coding, and testing a solution